 FOLEY, Chief Judge: Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a judge of the United States Tax Court.
 For the following reasons, the complaint will be dismissed.

-In the judicial misconduct complaint, complainant alleges that the judge in the underlying tax case made improper rulings and misplaced reliance on caselaw.
+In the judicial misconduct complaint, complainant alleges that the judge in the underlying tax case has improperly ruled on motions in that case and alleges possible ex parte communication between the judge and opposing party.